Barkerprooks/robot/README.md

 Building a robot using an RP2040 as the main microcontroller (Raspberry Pi Pico W)

 ## Build
 You will need the [pico-sdk](https://github.com/raspberrypi/pico-sdk) repository.
-Make sure to read the documentation and set the `PICO_SDK_HOME` environment variable.
+Make sure to read the documentation and set the `PICO_SDK_PATH` environment variable.
 After that, run these commands in the root directory
 ```
 mkdir build
 cd build